One Man's Experience

 One Man's Experience, also known as One Man's Story, is a DuMont Television Network anthology TV show written and produced by Lawrence Menkin (1911-2000).
 The show aired Monday through Friday at 2:30pm ET from October 6, 1952, to April 10, 1953.
-The 15-minute show aired alongside another 15-minute Menkin show One Woman's Experience which aired at 2:45pm ET.
+The 15-minute show aired back-to-back with another 15-minute show, One Woman's Experience which aired at 2:45pm ET.

 Some sources suggest that these episodes were also aired during the DuMont series Monodrama Theater which aired at 11pm ET from May 1952 until December 7, 1953.

+The series adapted literary classics about men's struggles into serial form.
+The title changed from One Man's Experience to One Man's Story in early 1953.

 Episode status

 As with many DuMont series, no episodes are known to exist.